kokakoola/gatsby-starter-netlify-cms/src/pages/index.md

   title: What to expect from a rehomed Shiba Inu
   description: >-
     I got Hiro 2,5 years ago.
-He was a giveaway as his owner saw him unhappy and understood it does not work well.
+He was a giveaway as his owner saw him unhappy and understood it does not work out.
 description: >-
   I knew he is anxious and does not like traffic.
 But this multitude of misbehaving was not what I expected: first the very special shiba characteristic spiced with delayed socialising and missing basic training.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >-
         Shibas are ancient native breed.
 Besides cuteness it means they have to be socialised early, before 16 weeks.
-Their basic
+Their basic character how to cope with stress during lifetime develops between 8-12 months.

+        My Hiro was adopted at 16 months, he is from a farm and lived in a big cosy cage and never met a city and had little interaction with humans.
     - image: /img/coffee-gear.png
-      text: >
+      text: >-
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Anxiety is common disorder on shibas.
+Makes sense as they are more "wild" than todays breeds.
+Their wild instincts are still there and shibas are well known survivors in wilderness.
+They are born hunters, not lap dogs.
+They are intelligent and mistrustful preferring to make their own decisions as they usually see no reason to trust a human.
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a